 Gold, silver, and bronze medals given to students with the highest academic averages in the Upper School this school year.

 Academic Distinction by Grade: Erin Harris (9), Nora Perry (10), Tiffany Chen (11), Emmett Campbell (12)

 Awarded to the students in each Upper School class with the highest academic average for the school year.
 Their names are placed on the honor plaque hanging in Alumni Hall.

-Jerome A. Thrall ’44 Junior Class Leadership Award: DeAngelo Fletcher and Samaria Harris
+Jerome A. Thrall ’44 Junior Class Leadership Award: D’J. King and Hannah Sipich

 The most prestigious award given to students at the end of their junior year rewards faithfulness to the MPA tradition of excellence in citizenship, scholarship, and dedication to the enhancement of the common good.
 Recipients receive a $4,000 scholarship for their senior year at the Academy.
 Named for Jerome A. Thrall ’44, a member of the MPA Hall of Fame who generously supported the Academy and many other philanthropic causes.

 Arts Achievement: Nora Perry (Art), Jada Clayton (Drama), Solana Delgado (Music)